RednibCoding/Gobot/README.md

 set: a, 10
 add: a, 5
 sub: a, 3

 ifequal: a, 12
-    print: Variable a is 12.
-printnl
+    println: "Variable a is: ", a

 ifgreater: a, 10
-    print: Variable a is greater than 10. printnl
+    println: "Variable a is greater than 10"

 ifless: a, 15
-    print: Variable a is less than 15. printnl
+    println: "Variable a is less than 15"
-printvar: a
-printnl
 ```

 ### Example 5: Conditional Execution with Keys
 ```
 press: lshift
 ifpressed: lshift
-    print: lshift is pressed.
+    print: "lshift is pressed."
-printnl

 release: lshift

 ifnotpressed: lshift
-    print: lshift is not pressed.
+    println: "lshift is not pressed."
-printnl
 ```

 ### Labels and Goto
 ```
 #start
-print: Start of the script.
+println: "Start of the script."
-printnl
 goto: end
-print: This will be skipped.
+println: "This will be skipped."
-printnl
 #end
-print: End of the script.
+println: "End of the script."
-printnl
 ```

 ## Supported Keys